 Today, few ballet companies perform exclusively classical repertoire.
 More and more companies are presenting grounded, gut-driven, risky work.

-Atlanta has become a hotbed for this type of movement.
+Atlanta has become a hotbed for this kind of movement.
 With dance on fire in the metropolitan city, contemporary choreographers are flocking south to investigate what all the hype is about.

 Atlanta Ballet artistic director John McFall is driven by a passion to inspire a love of dance in the City of Atlanta and by selecting the works presented for “Modern Choreographic Voices,” annual programming that the company started presenting in 2010, he set out to do just that.